 If you want something with a more rugged, outdoor watch vibe, the Frontier is a safe bet.
 Although its bulky 46mm frame undeniably makes it a more masculine watch, Samsung has thrown in features such as LTE support and Wi-Fi to help this model become a standalone option.

 Wareable verdict: Samsung Gear S3 review

-Buy it if you... want a more polished alternative to Android Wear and you like your smartwatches to be big and bold.
+Buy it if you... want an alternative to Android Wear and you like your smartwatches to be big and bold.